Twilight Heroes Game Manual

 Naturally hyper: no caffeine or sugar, but +1 hour/day (+3 mettle)

 Abstainer (no caffeine, no sugar) (+5 mettle)

 The first time through, a hero must earn his understudy as a permanent sidekick.
 In later runs, you can choose whether to have your sidekick from the beginning or to re-earn that sidekick later on.
-This does not affect temporary sidekicks, like those summoned by skills or items.
+This does not affect companions, like those summoned by skills or items.

 Sidekick with you from the beginning (0 mettle)

 Sidekick has to be recruited at level 9 (+2 mettle)

 Leaderboard Brackets and Mettle